Skip to content

 FHA loans, backed by the Federal Housing Administration, remain one of the most accessible mortgage options for buyers who don't have a 20% down payment saved or have a credit score that isn't quite in "excellent" territory.
 Here's what you need to know for 2026:

-- Down payment as low as 3.5% if your credit score is 580 or above
+• Down payment as low as 3.5% if your credit score is 580 or above

-- 10% down payment required if your credit score is between 500–579
+• 10% down payment required if your credit score is between 500–579

-- 2026 FHA loan limit for Kanabec County (and most of Greater Minnesota): $541,287 for a single-family home
+• 2026 FHA loan limit for Kanabec County (and most of Greater Minnesota): $541,287 for a single-family home

-- Debt-to-income ratio generally at or below 43%
+• Debt-to-income ratio generally at or below 43%

-- Mortgage insurance premium (MIP) required — upfront 1.75% plus an ongoing annual premium
+• Mortgage insurance premium (MIP) required — upfront 1.75% plus an ongoing annual premium

 FHA loans are particularly useful for first-time buyers who have steady income and employment but haven't had the time (or the luck) to accumulate a large savings cushion.
 Given that most homes in the Mora area are priced well below the $541,287 limit, FHA is a fully viable path for most purchases in this market.

-USDA Loans: Zero Down for Rural Minnesota
+USDA Loans: A Note for Rural Buyers

 VA Loans: The Best Benefit for Veterans